 By mid December, nothing further had been heard from the Builder.
 The Owner’s lawyer wrote saying unless the Builder agreed in writing within 14 days to rectify all the defects to the reasonable satisfaction of Mr Evans the Owners would take action without any further notice.

 The Builder then emailed Mr Evans saying it would repair the three bathrooms.
 However it was not clear what type of repair the Builder had in mind as there had been suggestion verbally that the tiles could be coated with a waterproofing rather than a full re-waterproofing of the showers as required by Mr Evans.
 The Owner’s lawyer wrote back saying this was not an adequate response and all bathrooms needed rectification.
 The Owners required the Builder to provide a schedule of the remedial works before they allowed the Builder to commence the works.

 Similar correspondence was exchanged over the next six months before the Office of Fair Trading was asked to intervene.
 An order was made by the Office to the effect that the Builder should rectify the leaks to the showers.
-However, the Builder complained the Order was unclear as to the cause of the leak and whether the issue was the waterproof membrane or the shower frame.
+However, the Builder complained the Order was unclear as to the cause of the leak and whether the issue was the waterproof membrane or the shower frame (get more from Northern Lights Exteriors about this question).
 The Office declined to specify the remedial work in more detail.
 Further correspondence was exchanged but no agreement was reached.

 The Owners goes to Court

 In February 2011, the Owners commenced legal proceedings.
 In May 2011, the Builder applied to transfer the proceedings to the Consumer, Trader and Tenancy Tribunal and filed a supporting affidavit in which it said it had offered to carry out the remedial works but been denied access.
 Subsequently when the dispute was transferred back to the District Court, the Builder filed a further affidavit offering to carry out remedial works for $1.